coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 - FSP blob: The blob (Intel Cooper Lake Scalable Processor Firmware Support Package) is not yet available to the public.
 It will be made public soon by Intel with redistributable license.
-- Microcode: Available through github.com:otcshare/Intel-Generic-Microcode.git.
+- Microcode: Available through github.com/intel/Intel-Linux-Processor-Microcode-Data-Files.
+  coreboot.org mirrors this repo and by default the correct binary is included.
 - ME binary: Ignition binary will be made public soon by Intel with redistributable license.
 - ACM binaries: only required for CBnT enablement.
 Available under NDA with Intel.